EddieTheEd/Obsidian-Vault/002_Notes/Number Sets Notes.md

     -   Slightly new: Natural = set of non-negative integers {0,1,2,3...}
 ```

+The range of all natural numbers goes from {$1, \infty$}

+(or $0, \infty$)

 **Integers:**

 Whole numbers, **OR**
 Fraction that can be simplified, so that the denominator is 1.

-e.g. -42/2 is an integer as it can be simplified to -21.
+e.g. -42/2 is an integer, as it can be simplified to -21.
 However, -43/2 is not an integer as it is simplified to $-21 \ \frac{1}{2}$, which is not whole and thus not an integer.

-Essentially, its the natural numbers + all the negative whole numbers.
+Essentially, it's the natural numbers + all the negative whole numbers.

 The range of all integers goes from {$-\infty , \ \infty$}.